microsoft/FluidFramework/docs/content/docs/concepts/server.md

 model.
 Summaries are used to improve load performance.
 When a Fluid document is loaded, the service may send a summary to the client so that the client does not need to replay all ops locally to get to the current state.

 Summaries are created on one of the clients, called the "leader", and sent to the service like any other operation.
-To learn more about summaries and how they are created, see the [advanced Summarizer deep dive](../advanced/summarizer.md).
+To learn more about summaries and how they are created, see the [advanced Summarizer topic](../advanced/summarizer.md).

 ## Drivers